ionic-team/ionic-framework/core/src/components/accordion/readme.md

 The `header` slot is used as the toggle that will expand or collapse your accordion.
 We recommend you use an `ion-item` here to take advantage of the accessibility and theming functionalities.

 When using `ion-item` in the `header` slot, the `ion-item`'s `button` prop is set to `true` and the `detail` prop is set to `false`.
 In addition, we will also automatically add a toggle icon to the `ion-item`.
 This icon will automatically be rotated when you expand or collapse the accordion.
-See [#customizing-icons](Customizing Icons) for more information.
+See [Customizing Icons](#customizing-icons) for more information.

 ### Content

 The `content` slot is used as the part of the accordion that is revealed or hidden depending on the state of your accordion.
-You can place anything here except for another `ion-content` instance as only one instance of `ion-content` is supposed to be added per page.
+You can place anything here except for another `ion-content` instance as only one instance of `ion-content` should be added per page.

 ## Customizing Icons